prantikaC/PERK/README.md

 - An **annotated gold set** of 2,372 triples for extraction evaluation.
 - The full **construction + evaluation pipeline**: extraction → entity resolution →
   Neo4j graph build → triple & QA evaluation.

+Note: The corpus of emails is first constructed/curated, then an ontology is designed, and then the PKG is built by extracting triples from the email corpus conforming to ontological constraints.
+QA dataset is currently built using the email corpus and the ontology (to restrict to ontology-specified entities and relations).

 ### PERKOnto